galenyip/getdata-project/CodeBook.md

 # Selection of Variable

-The original data sets contains 561 variables come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
+The original data set contains 561 variables come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 Based on the project requirement, only 66 variables are selected.
 They are the measurements on the mean and standard deviation for each measurement.

 Apart from the 66 sersors related variables, there are 2 additional variables, Subject and ActivityName, which refers to subject of study (1-30) and activity performed during the experiment.